ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **disasterRecoveryTransitionToStandby**
-> object disasterRecoveryTransitionToStandby($body)
+> \Swagger\Client\Model\DisasterRecoveryTransitionToStandbyResult disasterRecoveryTransitionToStandby($body)

 Configure current VCO to transition to standby in disaster recovery active/standby pair.

 Configure current VCO to transition to standby in disaster recovery active/standby pair.
 Requires parameter activeAccessFromStandby, which contains the data needed to configure standby.
 This data is produced by configureActiveForReplication, which by default, automatically calls transitionToStandby; an explicit call is only needed, with a blob obtained from getReplicationBlob, if configureActiveForReplication is called with autoConfigStandby set false.
+Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php